daniel-caleb/PLP-Database/Week 9/README.md

 ** Implemented the SQL filtering techniques learnt from Week 11 e.g WHERE, DISTINCT e.t.c

+### Week 1 Update

+** Further understood the SQL Grouping sets and clauses by writing sql queries with GROUP BY as well as the COUNT() function

 ## License

 This repository is licensed under the CC0 1.0 License.
 See the [LICENSE](LICENSE) file for more information.